-Note that you will need to include information for your supervising dentist on the form, so you’ll need to complete your impression kit and receive a treatment plan before proceeding.
-When AlignerCo sends you a treatment preview, it will include information about your supervising dentist.
+Note that you must include information for your supervising dentist on the form, so you’ll need to complete your impression kit and receive a treatment plan before proceeding.
+When AlignerCo sends you a treatment preview, it will include the info you need.

 Got your treatment preview and dentist?
 You’re ready for the claim.
 First, download the claim form for your insurance provider.
-Then fill it out completely.
-When you’re done, check it.
-Then double-check it.
-One small mistake is enough for a company to deny your claim.
-So make sure that you understand each section of the form and have all the necessary information on hand.
-You may need to seek assistance from AlignerCo or your supervising dentist since claim forms require some technical information about the type of treatment and your condition.
+Make sure that you understand each section of the form and have all the necessary information on hand.
+Then fill it out carefully and completely.
+You may need to seek assistance from AlignerCo or your supervising dentist, since claim forms require some technical information about the type of treatment and your condition.

-What If My Insurance Company Denies My Benefits?
+What If My Insurance Company Denies My Claim?

-Consider this scenario: you chat with your insurance company and they say they’ll partially cover your treatment.
+Consider this scenario: You chat with your insurance company and they say they’ll partially cover your treatment.
 But after reviewing your claim, they deny coverage.
-This happens more often than you might think, so you should be prepared for how to respond.
+This happens more often than you might think, so you should be prepared to respond.

 AlignerCo doesn’t handle any insurance-related paperwork or communications.
 It’s completely between you and the provider, so you’ll have to navigate any discrepancies and appeals on your own.
 Your first move should be to contact your insurance company.
-They may be able to tell you why your claim was denied.
+They can tell you why your claim was denied.
 If it’s a simple paperwork mistake, you can potentially correct it or submit a new one.
 However, if it’s just because they don’t cover at-home aligners, you might be out of luck.